PaulHatch/semantic-version/readme.md

 # Git-Based Semantic Versioning

-This action produces a [semantic version](https://semver.org) for a repository using the repository's git history.
+This action produces a [semantic version](https://semver.org) for a repository using the repository's git history without ever requiring a human to choose or manually assign the version number.

 This action is designed to facilitate assigning version numbers during a build automatically while publishing version that only increment by one value per